-Data vendors look for payment up front, and as a buyer, you need assurances that you’ll get what you pay for.
+B2B data providers look for payment up front, and as a buyer, you need assurances that you’ll get what you pay for.
 If the vendor can’t deliver to your expectations for some reason, what do they offer?
-What does the vendor do when they’re unable to provide complete and/or accurate data?
+What does the B2B data provider do when they’re unable to provide complete and/or accurate data?
 Do they shrug and walk away or do they provide you with some cost concessions?

-Look for a vendor that has a productized approach to addressing data issues.
+Look for a B2B data provider that has a productized approach to addressing data issues.
 In the event that they provide you with incomplete, inaccurate data, do they offer credits or discounts?
 Look for language in the contract that protects you from getting less than what you paid for.

-Conversely, assess how open the vendor is to getting feedback when there’s a problem with the data they provide.
+Conversely, assess how open the B2B data provider is to getting feedback when there’s a problem with the data they provide.
 Are they receptive to that information, and do they provide transparency on how they will remedy it?

 Data should help you provide a better experience for your prospects, not expose them to privacy violations.
-One of the most popular data providers is facing a lawsuit from a business partner who alleges the data vendor scraped data from user’s address books without asking for user permission.
-The suit claims that the vendor is setting users up to use data that was obtained in violation of the California Consumer Privacy Act.
+One of the most popular data providers is facing a lawsuit from a business partner who alleges the B2B data provider scraped data from user’s address books without asking for user permission.
+The suit claims that the B2B data provider is setting users up to use data that was obtained in violation of the California Consumer Privacy Act.

 More than half (51%) of marketers say they’re more mindful about balancing personalization and privacy than they were two years ago.
 And rightfully so.
 High-profile data privacy scandals and major legislative changes have made buyers wary of how businesses gather and use their data.
 Data gathering capabilities and privacy regulations are changing rapidly.
 As perspectives and laws continue to evolve, aligning yourself with ethical partners to source data keeps your business away from the fray.